Pylons/pyramid_cookbook/pycharm/index.rst

   window opens.
 Enter `*.pt` in the Add Wildcard window, and click the OK button.
 Click OK again to save the settings.

-Creating a Pyramid Project
+Creating a Pyramid project
 ==========================

 The information for this section is derived from `Creating a Pyramid Project
 <http://docs.pylonsproject.org/projects/pyramid/en/master/narr/project.html>`_
 and adapted for use in PyCharm.

-Creating a Pyramid Project Using Scaffolds
+Creating a Pyramid project using scaffolds
 ------------------------------------------

 Within PyCharm, you can start a project using a scaffold by doing the